QuentinRa/blog.quentinra.dev/proj/methods/index.md

 > Two persons and one computer, one code, while the
 > other
 >
-> * gives advices (help, improvements)
+> * gives advice (help, improvements)
 > * ask for explications about what's this part
 >   of code is supposed to do (hint to add comments)
-> * think about problems that may arise (like wrong
+> * think about problems that may arise (like a wrong
->   arguments or usages, ....)
+>   argument or an invalid usage)

-The two should switch-roles at least once in a while.
+The two should switch roles at least once in a while.
 This will help writing better code, maybe faster since "4 eyes are better than two".
-It quite useful to train a new developers so I'm practicing that a lot when starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and increase their skills faster.
+It's quite useful to train a new developer so I'm practicing that a lot when starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and increase their skills faster.

-You got tools like VSC / IntelliJ allowing you to work on your friend computer and code with him.
-This may help debugging too, aside from remotely working in pairs.
+You got tools like VSC / IntelliJ allowing you to work on your friend's computer and code with him.
+This may help for debugging the code too, aside from remotely working in pairs.

 <hr class="sl">